-Visit the Virginia Department of Education (VDOE) Home Instruction Information page.
-There you will find the Home Instruction Handbook and Information for Parents along with other information and resources.
+Visit the Virginia Department of Education (VDOE) Home Instruction Information page for the Home Instruction Handbook and Information for Parents along with other information and resources.

 The Dinwiddie County School Board recognizes that when the requirements of Va.
 Code § 22.1-254.1 are complied with instruction of children by their parents is an acceptable alternative form of education under the policy of the Commonwealth of Virginia.
 Any parent of any child who will have reached the fifth birthday on or before September 30 of any school year and who has not passed the eighteenth birthday may elect to provide home instruction in lieu of school attendance if he/she